Cobra-Technologies-GmbH/OmegaCoin/doc/build-unix.md

     sudo apt-get install libgmp-dev libevent-dev libboost-all-dev libsodium-dev cargo

-BerkeleyDB is required for the wallet.
+BerkeleyDB 5.3 is required for the wallet.

- **For Ubuntu only:** db4.8 packages are available [here](https://launchpad.net/~omegacoin/+archive/omegacoin).
- You can add the repository using the following command:

-    sudo apt-get install software-properties-common
-    sudo add-apt-repository ppa:omegacoin/omegacoin
-    sudo apt-get update
-    sudo apt-get install libdb4.8-dev libdb4.8++-dev

-Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later.
-This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
+Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.3 or later.
+This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 5.3.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

 Otherwise, you can build from self-compiled `depends` (see above).